IshanKarki/eConsult/README.md

 # eConsult

-Flutter project on online consultation app for everyone.
+Flutter project on online medical consultation app for everyone especially targetting the Covid-19 pandemic.